w3ctag/tag.w3.org/index.md

 ##  TAG Findings

-One of the main kinds of TAG deliverables is a "finding" -- a statement about the architecture of the Web.
+TAG "findings" are statements about the architecture of the Web.
 See the [complete listing of published findings](/findings/).

 We are currently working on the following findings: